Connecting PostgreSQL and Snowflake for DSR Discovery

 logger = logging.getLogger("dsr.pipeline")

-# Initialize once at module level; reuse across all workers
+# Initialize once at import time; reuse across all workers.

 _PG_POOL = psycopg2.pool.ThreadedConnectionPool(